RatneshwarPandey12220865/backend-batch/advance-backend/redis/noted.md

 ### **Conclusion**
 This guide now includes examples for all Redis data types, covering both CLI and Node.js (`ioredis`) usage.
 You can use these examples to experiment with Redis and build applications leveraging its rich set of features.

+How we can scale websockets servers using pub-sub model (

+)